How is sound used to study the Earth’s history?

 Nearly 70 percent of the Earth’s crust is formed along the mid-ocean ridge system.
 New three-dimensional sound data show that the mid-ocean ridge in the Pacific, called the East Pacific Rise, has a magma chamber that is only a few kilometers wide and just tens of meters thick, but that stretches along the ridge for many tens of kilometers.
 In addition, it was found that some of the largest magma chambers occurred in valleys on the mid-ocean ridge – a surprise to researchers who had thought the magma chambers would be where the seafloor was highest.
 Future studies are very likely to bring about more new and important discoveries.

 - How is sound used to explore for oil and gas?

 - How is sound used to map the sea floor?

 - Imaging Earth History Beneath the Ocean Floor.

-- NOAA Pacific Tsunami Warning Center.
+- NOAA Tsunami Warning Center.

 - USGS Earthquake Hazards Program – 2004 Sumatra earthquake information.

 - USGS Earthquake Hazards Program, Topics – Northern Sumatra M9.0 – December 26, 2004